Mindset & Philosophy · Mind

 • Tiredness family: depleted, drained, dull, foggy, sluggish, weary

-• Restlessness family: agitated, antsy, fidgety, impatient, on-edge
+• Restlessness family: agitated, antsy, fidgety, impatient, on edge

-The Practice
+The practice

 Each emotion has a body signature.
 Naming both the word and the sensation accelerates recognition.

-You cannot regulate what you cannot name.
+You can't regulate what you can't name.

-The research disagrees.
+The research says otherwise.

 Frequently asked questions